 Our micro market team indicated that this question pops up the most frequently.
 People are often familiar with traditional vending options, but just don’t know what to expect in a micro market.
 We like to say everything from morning coffee to midnight snacks — and everything in between — can be included in a micro market.
 Fresh bakery items and prepackaged cereals, oatmeal, and granola bars; lunchtime provisions can include handmade sandwiches, protein packs, fresh fruit, salads, and other heat-to-eat items; and there are beverages that appeal to every type of consumer including hot beverages, water, non-carbonated options, soda, energy drinks, sports drinks, and tea.

-5. Do I Get a Say in What is Stocked in My Company’s Micro Market?
+5. How Do I Know what to Stock in My Company’s Micro Market?

 6. Why Would I Want a Micro Market?